64 Participants Needed

 Yes, you will need to stop taking medications that affect metabolic, autonomic, or respiratory functions, as well as oral hormonal contraceptives if used in the last 6 months.

-How does this drug differ from other treatments for neurovascular adaptations in aging women?
+What evidence suggests that this trial's treatments could be effective for neurovascular adaptations in aging women?

 This trial is for aging women who are interested in participating in a study focused on understanding how their blood circulation and nervous system change with age.
 Specific eligibility criteria have not been provided.